 This is the State of Vape – January 2017.
 Let’s go through what things look like right now from my point of view.
-Scroll down the page to watch my full video update (it’s about 10 mins).
+Watch my full video update above or keep reading for the transcription…

 We have the DaVinci IQ which came out a few months ago – a pure conduction vape, very well-done, most people like it so far. $275 is the price on this one (more info on my review page).

 The Crafty and the Mighty are still at the top of my Top Picks list, and these came out over two years ago.
 There’s been defect issues with both of them, more so with the Crafty.
 I’m personally on my fourth Crafty, but still on my first Mighty.
 I did get my broken Craftys replaced fairly quickly but not everybody wants to deal with that so it’s something to keep in mind.
 It would be really nice if S&B came out with something new soon ;)

 Then we have the PAX 3 which also came out a couple of months ago. $275 is the price on this one and it’s a pure conduction vape just like the new DaVinci.
 It’s like an incremental improvement over the PAX 2, which was more of a drastic improvement over the original PAX.
 The new model performs a little better and heats up a little faster, but the outside is different the shell is polished now.
 I’m not personally a huge fan of the new shell but I like how this vape performs and it’s a super portable, easy to use vaporizer.
 Quick vapor, good quality vapor, that’s why it’s at the top of my list… still.

 PAX got with the program with the new model and now includes a half-pack oven lid so that you can pack it only halfway and still get good performance from it.